riccardo1-saporiti/PDE_Passive_Thermal_Cloak_PRSA/README.md

 Run setPath.m to start RedbKit package (add dependent paths)

-To use the Tensor Toolbox go in "HOME", "Set Path" and "Add Folder...": "tensor_toolbox-v3.2.1".
+To use the Tensor Toolbox (that can be alternatively downloaded from https://www.tensortoolbox.org/) go in "HOME", "Set Path" and "Add Folder...": "tensor_toolbox-v3.2.1".
 Open the latter folder at the second level.

 go to Thermal_nonlinear folder